 Make the portfolio a vehicle for assessment as learning:

 - In terms of the portfolio's scope, is it best to limit the task to a single course (consider the workload benefits), or should the portfolio compile artefacts from different courses at program level?
-You might want it to incorporate broader learning experiences such as those developed by Cranney et al. (2005).

 - A portfolio can require a significant investment of time for students.
 If they don't plan properly, or keep good records, they can sabotage their own success in producing a good-quality portfolio.
 Introduce the portfolio as a learning tool early in the course or program.
 Also, provide clear guidelines to students about the processes involved in managing their growing collection of portfolio items.